-If you are looking to park your money in a low-risk asset class – perhaps to protect your wealth from inflation, falling stock markets, or low interest rates – a money market fund could be exactly what you need.
+If you are looking to park your money in a low-risk asset class – perhaps to protect your wealth from inflation, falling stock markets, or low interest rates – a money market fund could be a potential option.

-In this guide, we review the Best Money Market Funds UK for 2021.
+In this guide, we review some popular Money Market Funds in the UK.
 We also explain what money market funds are and how you can invest in one from the comfort of your home.

-The best money market funds UK for 2021 can be found below.
+The 5 popular money market funds UK can be found below.
 By scrolling down, you can read our full financial analysis of each MMF.

-When searching for the best money market fund UK – there are several key metrics that you need to focus on.
+When searching for money market funds UK – there are several key metrics that you need to focus on.

 This should include: